csbhr/Vivid-VR/README.md

     --input_dir=/dir/to/input/videos \
     --output_dir=/dir/to/output/videos \
     --num_temporal_process_frames=121 \  # For long video inference, if video longer than num_temporal_process_frames, aggregate sampling will be enabled in the temporal dimension
-    --upscale=0 \  # Optional, if set to 0, the short-size of output videos will be 1024
-    --textfix \  # Optional, if given, the text region will be replaced by the output of Real-ESRGAN --save_images  # Optional, if given, the video frames will be saved
+    --restoration_guidance_scale=-1.0 \  # Optional, for restoration-guided sampling, if set to -1.0， it will be disable --upscale=0 \  # Optional, if set to 0, the short-size of output videos will be 1024 --textfix \  # Optional, if given, the text region will be replaced by the output of Real-ESRGAN --save_images  # Optional, if given, the video frames will be saved